fmuecke/Ipponboard/README.md

 - Customizable mat signal and label
 - Customizable colors (instead of the default blue and white)

+# Download Releases
+You can download and install the latest version from [Download Releases](https://raspi4.merzweiler.de/nextcloud/s/Tcjjn974GW6ybyf).
+Login with "ippnBord".

 # Getting started

-You can download and install the latest version from https://gitlab.com/r_bernhard/Ipponboard or build Ipponboard from source.
+You can build Ipponboard from source from [Gitlab Ipponboard](https://gitlab.com/r_bernhard/Ipponboard).

 Basic requirements to get started:
-- Computer/laptop with Windows operating system (primary view)
+- Computer/laptop with Windows, Redhat- or Debian-Linux operating system (primary view)
 - A big computer or TV screen (secondary view)

 More information about usage and configuration is described within the manual: